bancorprotocol/docs/api-reference/ethereum-smart-contracts/converter/bancorconverter.md

 - `_minReturn`:       if the conversion results in an amount smaller than the minimum return - it is cancelled, must be nonzero

 - `_conversionId`:    pre-determined unique (if non zero) id which refers to this transaction

-- `_signature`:       an array of the following elements:

-    [0] uint256         custom value that was signed for prioritized conversion; must be equal to _conversionId

-    [1] uint256         if the current block exceeded the given parameter - it is cancelled

-    [2] uint8           (signature[128:130]) associated with the signer address and helps to validate if the signature is legit

-    [3] bytes32         (signature[0:64]) associated with the signer address and helps to validate if the signature is legit

-    [4] bytes32         (signature[64:128]) associated with the signer address and helps to validate if the signature is legit

-if the array is empty (length == 0), then the gas-price limit is verified instead of the signature

 ## Return Values: